illegal-instruction-co/ii-importer/README.md

-# minthreads-exporter
+# winthreads-exporter

-*exporter is a tiny tool i coded for use later in a larger project that I called "minthreads".*
+*exporter is a tiny tool i coded for use later in a larger project that I called "winthreads".*

 ## What does this exporter do?